MarwanElsayed-20/Weather-App/README.md

 ## Overview
 a basic weather app

+## What i use
+here i used the get and post methods to manipulate the api key that i got from openweathermap.com and i tested it in my local server that i made using express and nodeJS

 ## Instructions
 you will be asked to enter the zip code of the city you want to know the weather in and your how you feel and the output will be date and temprature and your own feeling